Istanbul Airport: Security

 3,500 security personnel and a total of 1,850 police, including 750 immigration officers, provide the airport's security.
 The site's perimeter is protected using ground radar, fixed CCTV cameras every 60 meters, pan–tilt–zoom cameras every 360 m, thermal cameras and fiber optic sensors every 720 m.
 The active terminal building uses up to 9,000 CCTV cameras.

 Mosque

 Ali Kuşçu Mosque, which lies within Airport City to the south of the airport and can accommodate up to 6,000 worshippers, has become the world's first "LEED Gold" certified mosque registered with the U.S. Green Building Council.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Istanbul Airport:

+Destinations from Istanbul Airport as of February 2026.